Pagure/pagure/doc/overview.rst

 -----------------------

-The core application is the flask application interacting with gitolite to provide a web UI to these git repositories as well as tickets and pull-requests.
+The core application is the flask application interacting with gitolite to provide a web UI to the git repositories as well as tickets and pull-requests.
 This is the main application for the forge.